 Either way once the final light goes out, my room is pitch black.

 According to the Sleep Foundation the optimal temperature for sleep is between 60-67 degrees Farenheit.
 At night your body naturally detoxes so it warms up to eliminate these toxins.
 If you’re a woman there are certain times of the month that your body over heats at night too.
 However, there’s no need to be sweating at night so make sure you take into account your bedding and where you live.

 I’m always freezing, so I don’t need it to be that cold in my apartment.
 My suggestion is to start with 65 degrees and adjust the thermostat from there.

 Treat yo’ self to a little luxury.
 Grab some silky PJs to make your zen even more enjoyable.
 I usually don’t wear much to bed, but for the nights I want to cozy up, I love these PJs because they are chic and so comfy.

 I always opt for silky PJs and in the winter I’ll happily rock a cute cotton set to bed.

 After my evening self-care routine I’m happy as a bee and ready for some serious zzz!

 These are my favorite tips for getting a good nights sleep.
 My suggestion is to start with one or two that make the most sense to you.
 But most importantly it’s pertinent that you track your sleep so you know the total hours you are getting each night.
 I know the Sleep Foundation offers great resources to help ensure you gat your best ZZZs, so check them out too.

-Hopefully you found this helpful.
-If you have other tips to share with the Birckellista community, leave them in the comments below.
+Hopefully you found these sleep tips helpful.
+If you have other sleep tips to share with the Birckellista community, leave them in the comments below.